 Known for: Educating students with the knowledge and intellect to thrive and lead in a world that is increasingly acknowledging the importance of women and women’s contributions

 Core values: Student focus, respect, spirituality, and collaboration

 Campus life: Three residence halls, an active athletics program, intramurals, 20+ student clubs and organizations, First-Year to Career program, international service trips and study abroad opportunities, and more

 Health care majors and programs:

 • Social Work

-Ursuline College is located in suburban Pepper Pike, Ohio—about 15 minutes outside of Cleveland—on 60+ picturesque acres.
-Ursuline is one of the most affordable private liberal arts college in Ohio, according to College Scorecard published by the US Department of Education.
+Ursuline is one of the most affordable private liberal arts college in Ohio, according to the College Scorecard published by the US Department of Education.
 At Ursuline, students thrive in a community dedicated to teaching, programming, research, and action that heightens awareness of women’s contributions to the world.
-The undergraduate student body is more than 90% women, and our average class size of 11 ensures you’ll find your voice and develop transformative mentoring relationships with expert faculty.
+The undergraduate student body is more than 90% women, and our average class size of 11 students ensures you’ll find your voice and develop transformative mentoring relationships with expert faculty.

-Ursuline’s Breen School of Nursing boasts a 97% pass rate on the national NCLEX licensing exam, a 100% job placement rate upon licensure, and graduates are most commonly hired into Cleveland’s nationally ranked hospital systems.
+Ursuline’s Breen School of Nursing boasts a 97% pass rate on the national NCLEX licensing exam and a 100% job placement rate upon licensure.
+Graduates are most commonly hired into Cleveland’s nationally ranked hospital systems.

 Health care in Cleveland